AStanveer/AStanveer/README.md

 ## Hello World!
 These two words were the first thing I ever printed on a screen when I started coding—just like many others.
 I wrote my first `Hello World!` in HTML back in Grade 8, and since then, I’ve been passionate about writing code and exploring exciting new technologies

 Currently, I’m a second-year undergraduate in **_Software Engineering (Hons.),_** exploring various fields in computer science.
-I believe that learning has no limits and this is the perfect time to dive into everything, experiment, and find what truly excites me.
+I believe that learning has no limits and this is the perfect time to dive into everything, experiment and find what truly excites me.

+**Positions**

+Project Manager(Science and Technology) - UNESCO, UTM [2024-current]

+Core Member(Entrepreneurial Unit) - Google Developer Student Club, UTM [2023-2024]

 ### Projects
 - **[BusFlex](https://github.com/AStanveer/BusFlex)** : A automated system designed to solve the problem of manual bus renting.